zoetrope69/website/posts/products-for-trans-non-binary-young-people.md

 ---

 We should be making products that support trans/non-binary people.
-This post is focussed on young trans/non-binary people but twill hopefully help you to build inclusive products for any ages.
+This post is focussed on young trans/non-binary people but will hopefully help you to build inclusive products for any ages.

 ## Where are we currently?